Kong/kongponents/docs/components/catalog.md

 ### disablePagination

-Set this to `true` to remove the pagination bar when using a fetcher.
+Set this to `true` to hide pagination when using a fetcher.

 ### hidePaginationWhenOptional

-Set this to `true` to hide the pagination UI when the table record count is less than or equal to the `pageSize`.
+Set this to `true` to hide pagination when the table record count is less than or equal to the `pageSize`.

 ## KCatalogItem